uhm-coe/assist/_posts/2016-01-22-share-online-files-with-others-through-links-using-owncloud.markdown

 - ownCloud
 author: Frank Jumawan
 materials: ownCloud account, ownCloud Client 2.0
-blurb: "How to share your online files through links using ownCloud.
+blurb: "How to share your ownCloud online files via links.
 This feature is used when sharing your files on ownCloud to others outside of the COE."
 published: true
 ---